ChuksJoshuaa/Vincy-Auto-Repair-Django/README.md

 - Ensure you have Python 3 and Postgres installed and create a virtual environment and activate it...

-- Install dependencies: pip3 install -r requirements.txt..
+- Install dependencies: pip3 install -r requirements.txt...

 ## Deployment